-The arrangements for co-ordinated admissions in Medway will be set out in detail in the Medway Council booklet for parents ‘Admission to Primary School’, a copy of which will be available from either the Head of School or the Admissions Team at Medway Council.
+The arrangements for co-ordinated admissions in Medway will be set out in detail in the Medway Council booklet for parents ‘Admission to Primary School’, a copy of which will be available from either the school office or the Admissions Team at Medway Council.

 Parents who wish to apply for admission to the Academy should do so online at the following email address: www.medway.gov.uk/onlineadmissions If parents prefer to complete a paper application form, they should contact the Student Services Admissions Team at Medway Council.

 Depending on the method of application, offers of places will be emailed or posted to parents by Medway Council on behalf of the Governing Body as stated in the booklet.
 Parents must accept/refuse the place by the agreed date.

 If you have any admission enquiries please contact Mrs Sara Pratten on 01634 270268 or via email email@example.com

 |Primary - Reception|

 |Applications open||Monday 17 September 2018|